hallard/WeMos-Lora/README.md

 SPI connexion is classic (MOSI/MISO/CLK),

 Since V1.2, chip Select is still connected with GPIO16 by default but solder pad on bottom of the board allow you to connect GPIO16 to RESET for Deep Sleep.
+In this case:

-In this case, please add and solder R3 Pulldown (100K) to make RFM95 SPI device always selected.
+- add and solder R3 Pulldown (100K) to make RFM95 SPI device always selected
+- on bottom solder pad cut trace between GPIO19 and SEL
+- on bottom solder join GPIO16 and RST with solder

 Other pins that may need be adapted into code (for example if you use TTN network gateway code) according to the following pinout